 They have clear goals to strive for.
 Measures of performance are transparent and objective.

 A QA program provides a powerful competitive advantage, it can elevate agent performance as it gathers data you can use to measure your progress and set business objectives.
-You can also use it to provide personalized training and coaching to your staff and this will ultimately translate into good customer experience.
+You can also use it to provide personalized training and coaching to your staff and this will ultimately translate into the good customer experience.

-Don't assume you know what entails a good-quality customer experience, go out there and find out.
+Don't assume you know what entails quality customer experience, go out there and find out.

 Ask your customers what they expect from you.

 A couple of popular customer satisfaction scales are the Net Promoter Score and Customer Effort Score, but these only measure how happy the customer is with your company without going into detail as to why.

-The research done by Harvard Business Review on customer effort shows that delighting your customers isn't as good a strategy as you might think.
+The research done by Harvard Business Review on customer effort shows delighting your customers isn't as good a strategy as you might think.
 Aside from the expense, wildly exceeding customer expectations doesn't really build loyalty.
 Decreasing customer effort does.

 Only you can say for sure what that means in the context of your business, but keep the principle in mind as you choose your Key Performance Indicators (KPI).
 For instance, prioritizing First Call Resolution seems like a good place to start.